Author: bsusan.joe@gmail.com

 I should mention the rather sizeable group of Corellas that I get to see from my window everyday.
 These birds own the sidewalk, trees, and power lines.
 And the screeching noise they make is unbelievable!
 But I am getting used to it now; their chattering is like white noise.

 The spiders are one species I hope to never meet during my stay here.
-I know I cannot avoid them forever, so I always have a broom and a can of insect repellent within arm’s reach.
+I know I cannot avoid them forever.
+There will come a day when I will find one nasty looking spider in the corner.
+So now I always have a broom and a can of insect repellent within arm’s reach.
 Although, considering my track record with spiders, there is a good chance I might spray my eyes or hit myself on the head with the broom when the moment comes.

 Ah, the stories I could tell about spider encounters from my childhood!
 Stick around.
 I am working on capturing some of these stories in my upcoming book.